-Upgrading margin for converting ammonia into urea

-While energy costs for the ammonia swing producers set a price floor for ammonia, the ammonia price sets a floor for the urea price.
+Upgrading margins from ammonia to urea Upgrading margin for converting ammonia into urea While energy costs for the ammonia swing producers set a price floor for ammonia, the ammonia price sets a floor for the urea price.
 If the urea price drops below this floor, more ammonia will be offered for sale, less urea will be sold, and the relationship will be restored.
 In a tight supply/demand scenario for nitrogen where there is a demand driven urea margin, the correlation is lower.
 Such a scenario is often seen during periods with strong prices for agricultural soft commodities.
+Currently, the main swing producer for urea, China, has a higher cost base than the swing producer for ammonia, generating significant upgrading margins even if supply is plentiful.